How to Create a Purchase Order in iDempiere for Retail

 Ensure the following configurations are completed before creating a Purchase Order in iDempiere:

-- Warehouse setup
+- Warehouse and Locator setup completed.

-- Purchase Price List
+- Purchase Price List configured and assigned.

 Business Rules